 Oxycodone may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from light and excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Throw away oxycodone concentrate solution 90 days after you open the product.
+Flush any medication that is outdated or no longer needed down the toilet so that others will not take it.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.